2021 Greater Manchester mayoral election: Electoral system

 This means that the winning candidate has the support of a majority of voters who expressed a preference among the top two.

 All registered electors (British, Irish, Commonwealth and European Union citizens) living in Greater Manchester aged 18 or over on 6 May 2021 were entitled to vote in the mayoral election.
 Those who were temporarily away from Greater Manchester (for example, away working, on holiday, in student accommodation or in hospital) were also entitled to vote.
 The deadline to register to vote in the election was announced nearer the election.

 Candidates

 Conservative Party

 Laura Evans, a former Trafford councillor and parliamentary candidate, was selected as the Conservative candidate in February 2020.

 Green Party

 Melanie Horrocks was selected as the Green Party candidate in 2019; she was the party's Manchester Central candidate in the 2019 General Election.

 Labour Party

 Andy Burnham, the incumbent mayor and former shadow home secretary, announced his intention to seek re-election as mayor of Greater Manchester for the Labour Party in January 2020.

 Liberal Democrats

-Simon Lepori is a former healthcare worker who has previously stood in council elections in Trafford in 2016, 2018 and 2019, and was the party's candidate in the 2019 general election for the Wythenshawe & Sale East constituency.
+Simon Lepori is a former healthcare worker who had previously stood in council elections in Trafford in 2016, 2018 and 2019, and was the party's candidate in the 2019 general election for the Wythenshawe & Sale East constituency.
 He was announced as the Liberal Democrats candidate on 19 January 2021.

+Mr Lepori was subsequently elected as a Trafford councillor for the new Timperley Central ward at the 2023 local elections, then re-elected for a full-four year term in 2024.